Jay Manuel: Retail

+However, no additional stores opened as planned.
+By 2019, the Roosevelt Field Mall location had closed, the brand's Instagram account (@jaymanuelbeauty) posted its last content in March 2019, and jaymanuelbeauty.com began redirecting to jaymanuel.com (no longer selling products).
+The brand is now inactive, with products available only via resale.

 Instead of going down the traditional makeup route of signing a partnership with a department store or a well-known retailer like Sephora, Jay Manuel Beauty would operate physical stores.
 They would be known as the "Jay Manuel Beauty Retail Experience."
 This was the first time the brand was available at a physical location.
 Previously all the Jay Manuel Beauty products had been available for purchase via the Home Shopping Network and QVC only.